Asymptotic behavior at infinity and existence of solutions to the Lagrangian mean curvature flow in $\mathbb R^{n+1}_-$: Existence of viscosity solution to Lagrangian mean curvature flow

-In this section, we consider the existence of viscosity solution to Dirichlet problems on $\mathbb R^{n+1}_-$, with prescribed asymptotic behavior at infinity.
+In this section, we consider the existence of viscosity solution to Lagrangian mean curvature flow on $\mathbb R^{n+1}_-$, with prescribed asymptotic behavior at infinity.
 Theorem \ref{thm-Main3-EntireDiri}, the main result of this section, will serve as a key tool for establishing the asymptotic behavior results stated in Theorems \ref{thm-Main1-AsymBehav} and \ref{thm-main5-GeneralThm}.